Mary Talbot, Countess of Shrewsbury: Family

 Born Mary Cavendish, she was the daughter of Sir William Cavendish, who died when she was about a year old, and his wife Bess of Hardwick.
-By all accounts, Mary inherited her mother's strong will and colourful character.
+Mary inherited her mother's strong will and colourful character.

 Bess of Hardwick remarried to Sir William St. Loe, who left his wife everything when he died in 1564/5, making her one of the most eligible women in England; a number of important men began to court her, including George Talbot, 6th Earl of Shrewsbury.